Lawsuits Against Auto Dealerships and Your Consumer Rights in New Jersey: Consumer Fraud and Lemon Law

 In 2006 there were 16.5 million new cars sold in the United States.
 The average selling price of a new car was almost $28,000, and $16,000 for a used car.
 In New Jersey car revenues were 23 BILLION dollars, averaging over thirty nine MILLION per dealership.
 Most importantly, retail car sales account for almost 22% of all retail sales.New and used car sales are BIG BUSINESS

 The auto industry is big money, with a lot of political clout.
 The selling of a car is a complicated process, one in which you have no real chance to be successful.
 It is an art: the art of the rip-off.
 They distract, delay, and confuse you in many ways.
 After a while you just sign the papers so you can leave the dealership.
 Does this sound familiar?
 It should.
 It occurs hundreds of times every day in every New Jersey county.
 Years of litigation have revealed a host of well-rehearsed and unfortunately common practices.
 The selling process is a science.
-The entire process is set up to beat a customer down and to get a customer to buy anything, form advertising to closing a deal!
+The entire process is set up to beat a customer down and to get a customer to buy anything, from advertising to closing a deal!

 - Consumer Rights and Buying a Damaged Car